-Before we get started though, another big piece of the portable fridge puzzle is the power source, and to be honest, that’s the more confusing part to me.
+Before we get started though, another big piece of the portable fridge puzzle (for me) is the power source, and to be honest, that’s the more confusing part to me.
 If you need a beginners guide to the difference between mains power and battery power, car battery or deep cycle battery, solar, Anderson plugs and all those other terms, I’ve written about that here.

 Disclaimer: the following article contains some affiliate links.
 Please see our disclosure for more information.

 An absorption fridge uses a gas flow heat exchange system which can be powered three different ways: